Last Updated on May 25, 2023

 - ITV 3 – Dramas, stories and soaps

 - ITV 4 – Sports

 - CITV – Children’s channel

-So, the crux of the problem, which is becoming increasingly common across the internet is that access is denied based on your location.
-The UK TV sites are not the only ones to do this though virtually every country’s main broadcasters do exactly the same.
+So, the crux of the problem, an issue which is becoming increasingly common across the internet is that access is denied based on your location.
+The UK TV sites are not the only ones to do this though virtually all country’s main broadcasters do exactly the same.

 The UK connection will allow you full access to the ITV Hub whenever you want.
-Using the exact same method, you can watch the BBC iPlayer (even bigger than the ITV site) plus Channels 4 and 5 which have lots of great channels too.
+Using the exact same method, you can watch the BBC iPlayer from Canada and the USA (even bigger than the ITV site) plus Channels 4 and 5 which have lots of great channels too.
 The UK seems to be among the forerunners of allowing free content to be broadcast online so it’s a great investment.

 Most of the decent VPNs should work fine with the ITV Hub although there are some that have reported issues.
 One of the reported problems is that sometimes ITV checks the locale setting of your computer too.
 So, for example if you do have problems with streaming and your computer locale is set to the US it might be worth switching to the UK –